pavloskaralis/mars-rover/README.md

 ## Explanation

-* The grid brounds must be defined by 2 integers as the plateau is rectangular.
+* The grid bounds must be defined by 2 integers as the plateau is rectangular.
 * The starting position of a rover must exist within the grid bounds.
 * Instructing a rover off the grid will result in an error prompt.
 * The 2nd rover cannot start along the 1st rover's path to avoid collision.